What is a doula, and why should I have one?

-Studies show that when continuous labor support was provided by a doula, women experienced a:
+Studies show that when continuous labor support was provided by a doula, birthing parents experienced a:

 What does a doula actually do?

-- I can provide soothing touch through massage, counter or a rebozo (a woven fabric that is used to support your belly or move the baby into an optimal position)
+I can provide soothing touch through massage, counter pressure or the use of a rebozo (a woven fabric that is used to support your belly or move the baby into an optimal position)

 what is not included in doula support?